 Note: All other applicable training documents to be attached to this record.

-As an MV Transportation Professional O back into revenue service. perator Supervisor/Manager, I recommend this student be released onstrated that he or she has mastered the required standards.
-As more in-depth training curriculum with the Safety Manager and / c , m familiar with MV Transportation's safety programs and know ob in a safe manner.
+As an MV Transportation Professional Operator Supervisor/Manager, I recommend this student be released back into revenue service.

+This student has NOT satisfactorily demonstrated that he or she has mastered the required standards.
+As required this student must go through a more in-depth training curriculum with the Safety Manager and / or Safety Director.

+Trainee - By signing below, I acknowledge that I'm familiar with MV Transportation's safety programs and know what's expected of me in order to perform my job in a safe manner.
 I AM COMMITED TO SAFETY!

-Employee Signature Date Manager - By signing below, I acknowledge that on certifications. this employee has completed all required training and is up-to-date Manager Name (print) Date Manager Signature -
+Manager - By signing below, I acknowledge that this employee has completed all required training and is up-to-date on certifications.

+Manager Name (print)

+Manager Signature

 Return to Work - Dispatchers

-Employee Name (Print): Empl oyee Number:
+Employee Name (Print): Empl Employee Number:

-EE Job Title: Divisi on Name/#:
+EE Job Title: Divis ion Name/#:

 Classroom Training

 Subject Matter Time Date Completed Trainee Initials

-Technical Refresher Training (Disp Review Changes to Policies (Social 1 Hr of Customer Service Refreshe Missed MVU Courses (Cybersecur Distancing, PPE, Fares, etc. er Training
+Technical Refresher Training (Dispatch S Review Changes to Policies (Social Dista 1 Hr of Customer Service Refresher Trai Missed MVU Courses (Cybersecurity, et ancing, PPE, Fares, etc. ining

 Safety Meetings Reviewed Months Reviewed Quiz Score %

 April 2020 May 2020 June 2020 July 2020

-Total Classroom hours and minutes
+Total Classroom hours andminutes

-Safety Meetings hour (s)
+Safety Meetings hour(s)

+Total Time hours andminutes